Australian Shepherd

 Regardless of the breed's name, the Australian Shepherd originated in the U.S. The descendants of the breed belong to the European herding dogs that resided around the Pyrenees Mountains.
 Some of the Indigenous Basque residents around the 1800s brought their dogs from this region and migrated to Australia.

 After breeding with Border Collies and other Australian dogs, the Basque Shepherd Dog eventually moved to California.
-In America, ranchers recognized that these Basque dogs were native to Australia and dubbed them Australian Shepherds.
+In America, ranchers recognised that these Basque dogs were native to Australia and dubbed them Australian Shepherds.

 The dog breed continued to be refined in the United States, becoming known today as the Aussie Dog and has gained popularity as a rodeo and ranch dog throughout the western United States.